 The idea was written in his lab-book by a young Norwegian student, Wideröe, in 1923 but not published.
-It included 2:1 rule (see next page).
+It included 2:1 rule (see below).
 Later he added stability criterion.
-In 1927 he built a model of such betatron but it did not worked - and he turned to RF accelerators where he succeeded!
+In 1927 he built a model of such betatron but it did not worked - and he turned to RF accelerators (see fig. 2.6) where he succeeded!
 In 1940 Kernst re-invented betatron and built a first working 2.2 MeV electron betatron.
 His largest betatron reached 300 MeV.

-Schematic of circular betatron (left) and Kerst with his induction (betatron) accelerator (right)
+Schematic of circular betatron (lest) and Kerst with his induction (betatron) accelerator (right)